Weiming-Hu/DeepAnalogs/README.md

 deep_analogs_train -h
 ```

 Currently, this package is still under active development.
-I'm happy to answer any questions or provide help.
+So please use it at your own discretion.
+But I'm also happy to answer any questions or provide help.